pivotal/docs-tap/api-portal/install-api-portal.hbs.md

     kubectl get pods -n api-portal
     ```

-## <a id='update-values'></a>Update the install values for api-portal package
+## <a id='update-values'></a>Update the installation values for the `api-portal` package

+To update the installation values for the `api-portal` package:

-1. To overwrite the default values, create new values, or update the existing values, you will need an
+1. To overwrite the default values, create new values, or update the existing values, you need an
    `api-portal-values.yaml` file.
-If you do not already have an existing values file, you can extract the existing values using the command:
+If you do not already have an existing values file, you can extract the existing values by running:

     ```console
     tanzu package installed get api-portal -n tap-install -f api-portal-values.yaml